Jil Sander (company): Prada, 1999–2006

-In 1999, Prada Group bought a 75% share in the company, for which it reportedly paid more than $100 million.
+In 1999, Prada Group bought a 75 percent share in the company, for which it reportedly paid more than $100 million.
+It later increased that stake to 98 percent.
 At the time, Sander said publicly that she partnered with Prada in large part to expand her brand's accessories business.
-Six months later, Sander departed the company and nearly all the design and production staff left as well.
+Six months later, Sander departed the company as chairwoman and creative director, and nearly all the design and production staff left as well.
 The company, which had been profitable before the sale to Prada, lost money in 2001 and 2002.

-Sander returned briefly in 2003, only to leave again 18 months later.
+In 2003, Sander returned to the brand as creative director, for a six-year contract.
+As part of the deal, she got to sit on Prada’s strategic committee, alongside Bertelli and Miuccia Prada.
+She was also given the option to join Jil Sander’s board at a later stage.
+However she decided to leave again 18 months later.

 A restructuring that began in 2004 led Prada to predict that the Jil Sander brand would break even by 2006.
-The brand's only German production site in Ellerau was closed in 2005.
+The brand's only German production site in Ellerau – with a total of around 160 employees – was closed in 2005.
 All production has since been taking place in Italy.
+The company’s net loss further widened to 29.6 million euros ($37 million) in 2004 and to 37.3 million euros ($46.3 million) in 2005.

+In February 2005, the long-standing in-house design team and Sander’s longtime stylist, Joe McKenna, presented the first Jil Sander collection since the founder’s departure.
 In May 2005, it was announced that Raf Simons had become creative director for the women's and men's collection.
 Simons wanted to "strip it down so there was nothing that wasn't necessary".
 Suzy Menkes, the principal fashion writer for the International Herald Tribune, said that some items in the collection "made exceptional pieces" but overall it "was not as strong as before."
 The Fall/Winter collection, however, received accolades from IHT.
 Simons' first women’s collection was shown at Milan Fashion Week in 2006.
 The collection received a positive review from the Evening Standard and the Los Angeles Times.